This Application collects some Personal Data from its Users.

 We will get your express opt-in consent before we share your personal data with any third party for marketing purposes.

-You can ask us or third parties to stop sending you marketing messages at any time by following the opt-out links on any marketing message sent to you OR by emailing us at [email protected] at any time, or by using the contact form on this page.
+You can ask us or third parties to stop sending you marketing messages at any time by following the (1) type of program that assumes inclusion unless stated otherwise.
+(2) to remove oneself from an opt-out program. links on any marketing message sent to you OR by emailing us at [email protected] at any time, or by using the contact form on this page.

 Where you opt out of receiving our marketing communications, this will not apply to personal data provided to us as a result of a product/service purchase, warranty registration, product/service experience or other transactions.